 - Earn a Spot in Industry Publications: Author occasional, or regular, contributions to industry publications, including magazines, newsletters, technical journals, or locally-focused content.

 - Respond to Queries: Connect with journalists from legitimate media sources to answer questions and earn quotations in news articles.
 The free, online resources Help a Reporter Out (HARO) allows industry experts to respond to source requests from journalists, including media at sources such as Reuters, Time, and The Wall Street Journal.

 B2B brands have historically participated in live and virtual events such as conferences or trade shows, but paying for a booth at these events doesn’t always yield returns on investment.
 The most effective way to build brand awareness through participating in live events could be by securing a spot as a speaker.

 Actively apply to present unique perspectives at industry conferences and tradeshows, while working to build the thought leadership necessary to become a sought-after speaker for live events.

-Earning speaking opportunities requires thought leadership-building activities, many of which run in parallel to B2B brand awareness-building activities.
+Earning speaking opportunities requires thought leadership-building activities, many of which run in parallel to B2B brand awareness-building tactics.
 Learn more in The 3 Steps to Becoming a Respected Thought Leader.

 Creating a B2B Brand Awareness Strategy

-When it comes to building brand awareness for B2B, marketers are wise to think about activities as part of an awareness-building strategy instead of stand-alone tactics for awareness.
+When it comes to building brand awareness for B2B, marketers are wise to think about tactics as part of an awareness-building strategy instead of stand-alone tactics for awareness.

-Ultimately the most effective B2B brand awareness activities will focus on building exposure, trust, and thought leadership, while maintaining your team’s progress towards goals of website traffic, leads generated, and revenue.
+Ultimately the most effective B2B brand awareness tactics will focus on building exposure, trust, and thought leadership, while maintaining your team’s progress towards goals for website traffic, leads generated, and revenue.
 By understanding how your audience researches and learns online, you can increase your presence and authority on the right digital channels.